Important: This article applies to Web.com® customers only.

 But don’t worry, keeping your page active and accurate is something we manage daily.

-Note: In the future, we will create an article that details the submission process for submitting images.
+Important: In the future, we will create an article that details the submission process for submitting images.

 Accepting the invitation just takes a couple of clicks and nothing else is required of you once you accept.
 It just ensures you have access to your account so you can respond to customer reviews, add photos, and create posts at any time.

 If you do not want to manage the page, then the invitation will remain active indefinitely.
 If you do want to manage your page but did not receive or have misplaced the invitation, then please let us know the email address where we'll send the invitation by following these steps.

 To access your Google My Business dashboard, log into business.google.com/manage using your Google credentials.